 • Networking and promoting business expenses are on you

-• You pay for own benefits such as health insurance, disability insurance, and life insurance
+• You pay for your own benefits, such as health insurance, disability insurance, and life insurance

-An experienced cosmetologist with a strong client base has the best success chance with the salon suite model.
-It is easy to set up your business and move with some clients to the new salon.
-To effectively run such an independent business, you need a strong work ethic, discipline, and run administrative roles for your business.
+An experienced cosmetologist with a strong client base has the best chance of success with the salon suite model.
+It is easy to set up your business and move some clients to the new salon.
+To effectively run such an independent business, you need a strong work ethic, discipline, and administrative roles for your business.

-A cosmetologist with these values is more equipped to start and run their independent salon.
+A cosmetologist with these values is better equipped to start and run their own independent salon.
 They have higher success rates.